 On March 12, 2023, the Federal Reserve Board developed the Bank Term Funding Program (BTFP), which offers loans to credit union's with a term of up to one year.
 The loans are secured by pledging the Credit Union's U.S. treasuries securities, and any other qualifying assets.
 These pledged securities will be valued at par for collateral purposes.
 The Credit Union participated in the BTFP and had outstanding debt of \$115,000 and pledged securities totaling a fair value of \$112,546 at December 31, 2023.
 The securities pledged had a collateral value of \$115,000.
+There were no securities pledged or balances outstanding under this agreement as of December 31, 2024.

-At December 31, 2023, there were \$515,000 in outstanding borrowings, maturing in the next year.
-There were no outstanding borrowings for the year ended December 31, 2022.
+At December 31, 2024, there were \$375,000 in outstanding borrowings, maturing in the next year.
+There were \$515,000 in outstanding borrowings for the year ended December 31, 2023.